Default Bayes Factors for Testing the (In)equality of Several Population Variances: Conclusion

-F. Dablander and D. van den Bergh proposed the study.
-They both worked out the derivations with the help of A Ly.
-F. Dablander wrote the paper and analyzed the data.
-F. Dablander developed the software package with the help of D. van den Bergh.
-E.-J. Wagenmakers provided detailed feedback on the manuscript and guidance throughout.
-All authors proof-read and approved the submitted version of the paper.
+\paragraph{Author Contributions.} FD and DvB proposed the study.
+They both worked out the initial derivations and proofs for the deterministic \( K = 2 \) case with the help of AL. FD wrote the first draft of the manuscript and analyzed the data.
+FD developed the software package with the help of DvB.
+AL extended the results to the \( K \geq 2 \) case and provided the proofs shown in Appendices B and C. FD, DvB, and AL wrote the manuscript.
+EJW provided detailed feedback on the manuscript and guidance throughout.
+All authors read and approved the submitted version of the paper.
 They also declare that there were no conflicts of interest.

+\paragraph{Acknowledgements.} The authors would like to thank Victor Pe\~{n}a for inspiring discussions on across-sample consistency and the editor Michele Guindani and two anonymous reviewers for their remarks on a previous version of the manuscript.